liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   still slower (`0.338x` total) because it is a Python-loop prototype, so the next task is implementation design rather than immediate production replacement.
+- The benchmark-only custom prototype now supports batched source execution instead of looping over sources in Python.
+Reduced validation FWI-style parity still preserves outputs/loss exactly and raw `vp.grad` max abs diff `2.89e-7`; backward improves by `1.34x` and total measured iteration improves by `1.04x`, while forward remains slower.
+This is the first positive end-to-end custom-backward signal, but still not a production implementation.